Nuts… the proper term would actually be oilseeds, or tree nuts. But for simplicity, let's just call them nuts.

 14 |

-- Almonds: the great champions!
+- Almonds: the ultimate champions!
 Rich in protein, fiber, magnesium, vitamin E, and calcium!
-They are a good ally in weight loss, as they are filling!
+They’re a great ally for weight loss because they keep you feeling full!

-- Cashews: contain good carbohydrates and antioxidants!
+- Cashews: packed with good carbs and antioxidants!
 Less fatty than other nuts!
-They have the characteristic of meeting the copper requirement in just one 30-gram serving.
+They have the unique feature of meeting your copper needs in just one 30-gram serving.

-- Grenoble walnuts: the only one to contain the plant version of Omega 3 alpha-linolenic acid (ALA), thus greatly contributing to the reduction of cardiovascular disease risks and brain health.
+- Walnuts from Grenoble: the only ones to contain the plant-based form of Omega-3 alpha-linolenic acid (ALA), thus greatly contributing to reducing the risk of cardiovascular diseases and supporting brain health.

-- Brazil nuts: more caloric, to be consumed with more moderation.
-However, it contains powerful antioxidants, selenium.
-It helps reduce the risks of cardiovascular diseases and cancer, and offers a little extra with a positive impact on the thyroid and the immune system!
+- Brazil nuts: higher in calories, so consume in moderation.
+However, they contain powerful antioxidants, selenium.
+They help reduce the risk of cardiovascular diseases and cancer, and offer an added benefit with a positive impact on the thyroid and immune system!

-The perfect snack for after training: a serving of nuts and dried fruits.
-Dried fruits have been dehydrated, so they contain much less water and are therefore high in calories, providing a good energy boost.
-They are a little goldmine of nutrients, fiber, making them substantial, and antioxidants, which will help you detoxify your body, reduce your stress levels, and improve your immune system.
-And they contain no cholesterol.
-Plus, they are so easy to carry!
+The perfect post-workout snack: a serving of nuts and dried fruit.
+Dried fruits have had most of their water removed, so they contain far fewer liquids and are therefore calorie-dense, providing a great energy boost.
+They are a small treasure trove of nutrients, fiber—which makes them filling—and antioxidants that help detoxify your body, reduce stress levels, and improve your immune system.
+Plus, they contain no cholesterol.
+And they’re so easy to take with you!

-So nuts and dried fruits, the perfect nourishing blend to seek out the lipids and the carbohydrates for recovery after sports effort!
-(Note that during the cutting phase, nuts and dried fruits should follow workouts, and not be taken as regular snacks)
+So nuts and dried fruits, the perfect nourishing blend to go after the lipids and the carbohydrates For recovery after exercise!
+(Note that during cutting phases, nuts and dried fruits should be consumed after workouts, not as regular snacks)

 Try a serving of nuts with a serving of 4 FitFit energy balls!
-These snacks are of very high quality, contain no added sugar, and have very few ingredients.
-The fruits séchés already contain enough fructose on their own, no need to add any!
+These snacks are of very high quality, contain no added sugar, and have only a few ingredients.
+Dried fruits already contain enough fructose on their own, so there’s no need to add any!

-Go ahead without hesitation when you're looking for a good snack after sports.
-Add nuts and dried fruits to your routine!
+Go for it without hesitation when you're looking for a good snack after working out.
+Add nuts and dried fruit to your routine!
 It's so good!

 Article written by Audrée Hogue